nixworks/public/news/2006/02/11/README.md

 ##### Tokelau
 ### [ Tokelau begins voting in a referendum to determine whether it remains a New Zealand territory, or becomes a state in free association with New Zealand. ](/news/2006/02/11/tokelau-begins-voting-in-a-referendum-to-determine-whether-it-remains-a-new-zealand-territory-or-becomes-a-state-in-free-association-with.md)
-_Context: Tokelau self-determination referendum, 2006, Tokelau, associated state_
+_Context: associated state, Tokelau self-determination referendum, 2006, Tokelau_

 ##### White House
 ### [ In the United States, it has been revealed that the White House knew of extensive flooding of New Orleans in the hours after Hurricane Katrina struck last August.
 Michael Brown, the former head of the Federal Emergency Management Agency (FEMA), told a Senate Committee that he informed the White House of the seriousness of the situation at a time when even the media were not fully aware of the extent of the flooding. ](/news/2006/02/11/in-the-united-states-it-has-been-revealed-that-the-white-house-knew-of-extensive-flooding-of-new-orleans-in-the-hours-after-hurricane-katr.md)
-_Context: Hurricane Katrina, White House, Michael Brown, Federal Emergency Management Agency, New Orleans, Senate committees_
+_Context: New Orleans, Senate committees, Michael Brown, Hurricane Katrina, White House, Federal Emergency Management Agency_

 ##### Muhammad
 ### [ The Danish editor who first published the Muhammad cartoons that sparked global protests has been placed on leave. ](/news/2006/02/11/the-danish-editor-who-first-published-the-muhammad-cartoons-that-sparked-global-protests-has-been-placed-on-leave.md)